annamarlena/annamarlena.github.io/index.md

 # Welcome to Marlena's GitHub Page

 I'm currently a student at Saint Paul College, graduating Spring 2017 with an AAS degree in Computer Programming.
-My area of emphasis is Web Development, and I am also working toward earning a certificare in Web Design.
+My area of emphasis is Web Development, and I am also working toward earning a certificate in Web Design.
 Please check out some of my projects below.

 <hr>